 Compliance with international standards of quality in health ensures that patients in facilities certified by HFAP –like the Espaillat Cabral Institute– receive proper and consistent care throughout the diagnostic and treatment process.

-Verified statistics show that patients from the Espaillat Cabral Institute show visual results comparable to the best ophthalmology clinics worldwide.
+Verified statistics show that their patients show visual results comparable to the best ophthalmology clinics worldwide.

 HFAP is one of the leading accreditation programs in the United States, with more than 75 years of service in the certification of facilities that operate under the Medicare system.